 Adults: The usual starting dose is 150 milligrams (mg) per day in divided doses.
 Your doctor may increase the dose by 50 mg per day every 3 to 4 days if needed.
 The maximum daily dose should not exceed 400 mg per day.

-How should I take Trazodone?Take Trazodone after a meal or light snack.
-If trazodone makes your feel too drowsy, take a major portion of the total daily dose at bedtime.
+How should I take Trazodone?Take trazodone after a meal or light snack.
+If trazodone makes you feel too drowsy, take a major portion of the total daily dose at bedtime.

 What should I avoid while taking Trazodone?Trazodone may cause drowsiness and affect your mental and motor skills so do not drive or operate heavy machinery until you know how trazodone will affect you.
 Avoid alcohol while taking trazodone as it can worsen these side effects.

 What are possible food and drug interactions associated with Trazodone?If trazodone is used with certain other drugs, the effects of either could be increased, decreased, or altered.
 It is especially important to check with your doctor before combining trazodone with the following: carbamazepine, digoxin, indinavir, itraconazole, ketoconazole, monoamine oxidase inhibitors (MAOIs), nefazodone, phenytoin, ritonavir, warfarin.

 What are the possible side effects of Trazodone?Side effects cannot be anticipated.
 If any develop or change in intensity, tell your doctor as soon as possible.
 Only your doctor can determine if it is safe for you to continue taking this drug.

 Side effects may include: drowsiness, dry mouth, dizziness/lightheadedness, blurred vision, allergic skin reaction, swelling, headache, decreased blood pressure, tiredness, nausea, vomiting, weight loss or gain, diarrhea, muscle pain, nasal congestion